 “Darwin’s Finches” – No Proof of Evolution

-A species is defined by the ability to reproduce; thus, a sterility barrier separates one species from another.
-Textbooks use Darwin's finches to claim that new species have been produced, demonstrating evolution in action.
+A species is defined by the ability to reproduce, thus a sterility barrier separates one species from another.
+Textbooks use Darwin’s finches to claim that new species have been produced, thus demonstrating evolution in action.
 However, the facts are that at least six of these different birds are known to interbreed and thus by definition are not new species at all but simply varieties within a single species.
-Moreover, DNA studies reveal very little difference between any of these birds, and there is no evidence of new genetic material, which is essential if evolution actually took place.
+Moreover, DNA studies reveal very little difference between any of these birds and there is no evidence of new genetic material, which is essential if evolution actually took place.

-Darwin's finches offer no support for evolution.
-However, they do support the Bible when it teaches that, like every other creature, the birds have simply reproduced "after their own kind."
-God has so designed His Creation that while it is possible for creatures to adapt perfectly to individual environments, there is still stability of the basic "kind."
+Darwin’s finches offer no support for evolution.
+However, they do support the Bible when it teaches that, like every other creature, the birds have simply reproduced “after their own kind.”
+God has so designed His Creation that while it is possible for a creature to adapt perfectly to individual environments, there is still stability of the basic “kind.”
+Author: Paul A Bartz

 Dear Father, I thank You for Your Word that tells me of salvation.
 Amen.